 - FDA software validation principles

 - Self-audits to improve your supplier quality and performance

 - Deviation management used in conjunction with CAPA remediation

 Obtaining Expert Help

 You have several corrective modalities available to you for aligning and remediating your operations after receiving an FDA Warning Letter.
 You might need to combine strategies or rethink your quality management approaches.
-If you're responding to your first warning, the entire process can be a challenge.
+If you are responding to your first warning, the entire process can be a challenge.

-No matter how you proceed with your preparation and response, understand that every company gets thrown a curve ball now and again, and sometimes all you need is a little coaching to get your team winning.
-That's where GxP-CC can help.
-They're well-versed in FDA Warning Letter response and have notable training and expertise understanding regulatory requirements for data integrity as it pertains to life sciences.
+No matter how you proceed with your preparation and response, understand that every company gets thrown a curveball now and again, and sometimes all you need is a little coaching to get your team winning.
+That is where GxP-CC can help.
+They're well-versed in the FDA Warning Letter response and have notable training and expertise in understanding regulatory requirements for data integrity into life sciences.